This article was updated on July 20, 2018

 Their hyper-connectivity will redefine the workplace, allowing them to feel comfortable working anywhere, anytime while blurring the line between personal and professional time.
 The "traditional" idea of working 9-to-5 in a designated office is a foreign concept to them and does not exactly correlate with their world views.
 Constant connectivity untethers them from the office, even if it makes it more challenging to completely "unplug" from work.

 In a way similar to Millennials, Gen C is entrenched in virtual and digital communities.
-So they have adapted enthusiastically to workplace "connective" technologies, such as the increasing array of digital tools that support remote work and collaboration.
+They have adapted enthusiastically to workplace "connective" technologies, such as the increasing array of digital tools that support remote work and collaboration.
 To attract and retain Gen C, you'll need to continue to adapt technologies and practices that support remote and virtual collaboration, such as video conferencing.

 Gen C deeply understands how digital transformation is altering work, putting a premium on flexibility and agility.
-Creativity has never been more essential, and size (not to mention traditional hierarchies) is often considered an obstacle to creativity by Gen C, according to Next Generation Catalyst.
+Creativity has never been more essential, and size (not to mention traditional hierarchies) is often considered an obstacle to creativity by Gen C, according to Next Generation Speaker.
 As a result, they have an affinity for entrepreneurship and start-ups.
 For example, an amazing 61 percent of U.S. high school students would prefer to be entrepreneurs rather than employees, according the Pittsburgh Post-Gazette.

 HR in a Gen C World